-A weakness of a heliocentric model for the motion of Venus is that it did not explain the brightness of Venus at various stages of its path.
+A further weakness of a heliocentric model for the motion of Venus is that it did not explain the brightness of Venus at various stages of its path.
 But that is only because of the assumption that Venus is a “star” with an intrinsic brightness which will appear to vary, like the brightness of the Sun and Moon, only based upon how far away Venus is at each stage of its path.
 It was not until Galileo turned his telescope on Venus and observed that, like the Moon, it displayed phases based upon the angle between the Sun and Venus, that this was reconciled.
 Those same observations also demonstrated that the angular size of the planet varied in a way consistent with a heliocentric orbit.

 The heliocentric model suffered from a fundamental problem discussed by Archimedes in Ψαμμίτης (Sand Reckoner) when he discussed the heliocentric proposal of his contemporary Aristarchos of Samos.
 If the Earth went around the Sun then the position of the “fixed” stars should vary through the year just as the apparent relative positions of structures in a county fair seem to change as you spin around a merry-go-round.
-This is an effect calls parallax.
+This is an effect called parallax.
 Aristarchos had already demonstrated that the Sun was much farther away from the Earth than anyone had previously thought, because otherwise the half-phase of the Moon would not be observed when the Moon was 90 degrees away from the Sun as viewed from the Earth, within the observational errors of the time.
 But if the Earth was orbiting a long way away from the Sun then the stars must be an incredible distance away not to show parallax.
 Archimedes referenced Aristarchos theory in part because it gave him a way to demonstrate the use of the exponential notation that he had invented to represent very large numbers.
 However if the stars were that far away then each star, whose angular size was about 1 minute of arc as observed by the naked eye, must be enormous even compared to the size which Aristarchos had already calculated for the Sun.
 Even when the invention of the telescope demonstrated that the angular size of the stars was much less than 1 minute of arc, this issue was not resolved because the telescope also revealed that the parallax of the stars was still indetectible even at great magnification and therefore the stars were farther away by the same proportion that the observed angular size of the stars had been reduced.
 Indeed this philosophical objection was not resolved until Isaac Newton demonstrated that the observed angular size of a point source of light depended upon the aperture of the telescope, not on its intrinsic size.
 All stars have a smaller angular diameter than can be observed in all but the largest professional telescopes.
 In any event the maximum parallax, observed in the closest star to the Sun, is less than 1 arc-second, 300 times smaller than the accuracy of Hellenistic observations, and so small that it was not until 1838 that Friedrich Bessel first measured it, over 200 years after Kepler described accurate heliocentric model based on Tycho Brahe's measurements, and Galileo went into house arrest for publishing Dialogo sopra i due massimi sistemi del mondo.

 It is unfortunate that the main-line of Greek philosophy did not consider an enormous advantage of the heliocentric model.
 If the cosmos is indeed geocentric then it is impossible to measure the distance to any planet beyond the Moon with any precision because the greatest possible baseline is the diameter of the Earth, which is tiny compared to the distances to the planets.
-For example the angular difference between the position of Venus as observed from Europe and from other places in the world including by a team in Tahiti supported by Capt.
-James Cook permitted determining in 1769 that the solar parallax was about 8 arc-seconds, forty times smaller than the errors in Hellenistic measurements.
+For example the angular difference between the position of Venus as observed from Europe and from other places in the world, including by a team in Tahiti supported by Capt.
+James Cook, permitted determining in 1769 that the solar parallax was about 8 arc-seconds, forty times smaller than the errors in Hellenistic measurements.
 Without good telescopes all you can measure is the position of the planet against the stars, not its distance.
-But if the planets, with the exception of the Moon, orbit the Sun then you can determine their relative distance at each point of their path around the Sun using the baseline of two positions of the Earth separated by one orbital period of the other planet.
+But if the planets, with the exception of the Moon, orbit the Sun then you can determine their relative distance at each point of their path around the Sun using the baseline of two positions of the Earth separated by one orbital or sidereal period of the other planet.
 When Tycho Brahe did this, even though he still believed the Earth must be the stationary centre of the Cosmos, he discovered that relative to the Sun all of the trans-lunary planets followed the same path every orbit to the limit of his excellent observations and it was only from the perspective of the Earth, not at the centre of the planetary motions, that the planets seemed to follow a complex path against the stars.
 Frustratingly those constantly repeating paths were not the perfect circles that philosophy taught they should be following to satisfy Plato, but Brahe’s assistant Johannes Kepler determined that the paths followed by the planets were the next best thing, conic sections.

 Until the 1950s the predicted positions of the planets continued to be computed using trigonometric series.
 That is in essence by a deferent and epicycles.
 However instead of the dimensions of those epicycles being determined by trying to “save the phenomena” they were calculated by application of Newton’s Theory of Gravitation.
 With almost four thousand years of observations behind them, the last four centuries benefiting from the use of telescopes, mathematicians such as Carl Friedrich Gauss (1777-1855) and Simon Newcomb (1839-1909) laboriously calculated the mutual gravitational effects of all of the planets on each other, adjusting the estimated mass of each of the planets in the calculations until the predictions matched the observations.
 When this mathematical model failed to accurately predict the motion of the planet Uranus the mathematician Urbain Jean Joseph Le Verrier (1811– 1877) determined that an as yet undiscovered planet must exist and predicted its position with such accuracy that the predicted planet, named Neptune, was found by astronomers at two different observatories on the very first clear night after they received the telegraph notice.
 This was such a striking result that when the motion of Neptune did not match exactly to the predictions Percival Lowell built an observatory at Flagstaff, Arizona, for its clear desert skies, and launched a search for a 9th planet whose gravity would explain the deviation.
 When no such planet was found, tiny Pluto is not big enough, it was discovered that the assumed masses of Uranus and Neptune were slightly wrong, as later verified by direct observations by the Voyager spacecraft.